ichenhe/cert-deployer/README.md

 After that, hook command will be saved and apply to `--renew` or `--cron` commands as well.
 Try `acme.sh --renew -d www.example.com --force` to test.

+## Migrating from v0.1

+Legacy usage is no longer supported, which means you shouldn't specify the cloud provider in profile while provide the target asset or cert file via cli.

+Instead, you can either:

+- Execute fully custom deployment as described in *quck start*.
+- Define everything in profile as described in *pre-defined deployment*.

+In addition this, you are encouraged to use *trigger* to integrate with ACME client instead of hook, which is more easier and clearer.

 ## Add plugins

 If you want to make some contributions to add more back-end support, in general, the steps are as follows：